Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-personalcycling/TASKS.md

 ## Task 1
 * Objective: analyze your industry and decide your primary and support activities
 ***
 * Your company's name: PersonalCycling.
-Our intention is to produceand offer customized products or items related to cycling.
+Our intention is to produce and offer customized products or items related to cycling.
 Such as cycling saddles, handlebars, special shoes, baskets...
 ***
 * Your company's NAICS (at least 4-digit) code and associated description from [NAICS Search](https://www.naics.com/search/): 336991 - Motorcycle, Bicycle, and Parts Manufacturing.
 This U.S. industry comprises establishments primarily engaged in manufacturing motorcycles, bicycles, tricycles and similar equipment, and parts.